 Please refer to Configuration Guide to learn how to customize the default config file and the default system config file.
 To customize the add-on configs, check the documentation of the add-on in the MigratoryData Integrations section.

 To start the MigratoryData server, open a console/terminal, change to the directory where the MigratoryData package has been extracted, and run one of the following commands:

 For Linux or MacOS:

 To test the installation, start a web browser on the machine where the MigratoryData server has been installed and open the following URL:

 This will open the home page of the MigratoryData server which contains docs and demos.

 8800is not blocked by the firewall, you can remotely test the installation by opening the following URL from a remote machine:

 Build Realtime Apps

-The next step is to build realtime apps with your preferred programming languages to communicate with your MigratoryData KE installation.
-Please refer to the documentation of the client SDKs provided by MigratoryData for your preferred programming languages.
+The next step is to build realtime apps using your preferred programming languages to communicate with your MigratoryData server.
+Please refer to the MigratoryData Client SDKs section.